If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

-La Casa del Arbol directly translates to “tree house”, and that’s exactly what it is.
+La Casa del Arbol directly translates to “treehouse,” and that’s exactly what it is.
 And I mean exactly.
-It’s a literal house, with an A-frame roof, shingles and siding, built between two branches of a massive tree.
+It’s a literal house with an A-frame roof, shingles, and siding, built between two massive tree branches.

-From that house, you’ll get a to ride the sky swing, which provides phenomenal 360-degree views of the surrounding jungle mountains.
+You’ll get to ride the sky swing from that house, which provides phenomenal 360-degree views of the surrounding jungle mountains.
 On this Baños Ecuador Swing, you’ll feel like you’re soaring among the clouds, completely weightless.
-It’s a truly one-of-a-kind experience.
+It’s a true one-of-a-kind experience.

 You can reach La Casa del Arbol either on foot (via a 90-minute hike from Café del Cielo), by bus, or by hiring a taxi.